 DCRM(C) public hearing

-A public hearing on the draft of Descriptive Cataloging of Rare Materials (Cartographic) will be held at the ALA Annual Conference in Chicago on Saturday, June 29, 2013, from 6:00-8:00 p.m. at the Hyatt Regency Chicago Hotel, Skyway 260.
-All are welcome to attend.
+A public hearing on the draft of Descriptive Cataloging of Rare Materials (Cartographic) was held at the ALA Annual Conference in Chicago on Saturday, June 29, 2013.

 History and background